This post contains affiliate links. I earn a small commission if you choose to purchase through qualifying links.

 - Dice the celery and onion.

-- Add the ground turkey, egg, celery, onion, seasonings, and almond flour to a large mixing bowl and combine (make sure to not over mix or your meatball will end up tough).
+- Combine ground turkey, one large egg, celery, onion, garlic powder, onion powder, dill, salt, pepper, and one cup almond flour in a large bowl (make sure to not over mix or your meatball will end up tough).

 - Cover the meatballs with hot sauce and cook on high for 2 hours or low for 4 hours.